 Here are some cool tips to improve your Word 2007 experience.

 In case you’ve used custom fonts in your document, it will start looking bad and misaligned when opened on another computer.
-The only solution is to manually install all the custom fonts you have used to the target computer, on which you are trying to open your Word file on.
-Moreover, you will need to know the administrator password (which wont be known in many cases) to install fonts.
+The only solution is to manually install all the custom fonts you have used to the target computer, on which you are trying to open your Word file.
+Moreover, you will need to know the administrator password (which won’t be known in many cases) to install fonts.

 Word 2007 answers this problem by packaging all the custom fonts along with the document file.
 Steps to enable it are as follows.

-- Click on the small downwards pointing arrow button on the left side of title bar to customize the quick access toolbar.
-Then select ‘More Commands’ from drop down options.
+- Click on the small downwards pointing arrow button on the left side of the title bar to customize the quick access toolbar.
+Then select ‘More Commands’ from drop-down options.
 (See Fig on the right)

 - From the options dialog that opens after that, click ‘Save’ on the left pane.

 - Then look below on the right pane, and check the option that reads ‘Embed fonts in the file’.
 Leave the other two options as such.
 (Fig below)

 - Now save a file with custom fonts and try to open it on another system.
 You can view and edit it without any trouble as if all the custom fonts you’ve used are installed on the target system.